Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Introduction

 Cross ratios on boundaries are a crucial tool in hyperbolic geometry and more general negatively curved spaces.
 In this paper we show that we can generalize these cross ratios to (the non-positively curved) symmetric spaces of higher rank and thick Euclidean buildings with many of the properties of the cross ratio still valid.

-On the boundary $\di \Ht$ of the hyperbolic plane $\Ht$ there is naturally a cross ratio defined by $\cro_{\di \Ht}(z_1,z_2,z_3,z_4)=\frac{z_1-z_2}{z_1-z_4}\frac{z_3-z_4}{z_3-z_2}$ when considering $\Ht$ in the upper half space model, i.e. $\di \Ht=\R\cup\{\infty\}$.
+On the boundary $\di \Ht$ of the hyperbolic plane $\Ht$ there is naturally a multiplicative cross ratio defined by $\cro_{\Ht}(z_1,z_2,z_3,z_4)=\frac{z_1-z_2}{z_1-z_4}\frac{z_3-z_4}{z_3-z_2}$ when considering $\Ht$ in the upper half space model, i.e. $\di \Ht=\R\cup\{\infty\}$.
 This cross ratio plays an essential role in hyperbolic geometry.
-For example it characterizes the isometry group by its boundary action and therefore allows to study the geometry of the space from its boundary - an important tool in hyperbolic geometry.
+For example it characterizes the isometry group by its boundary action and therefore allows to study the geometry of the space from its boundary; which is an important perspective in hyperbolic geometry.